 Whiteford Price Site, Salina, Kansas – This prehistoric village and cemetery representative of the Smoky Hill Culture which dates to about 1000-1350.
 The unfortified village includes 12 to 15 known house sites, and the burial area contains remains of more than 140 individuals.
 The site has been capped with concrete as a protective measure.

 Wyandotte National Burying Ground, Kansas City, Kansas – This cemetery was established in about 1843, soon after the Wyandot Indians arrived following removal from Ohio.
 The tribe settled in the area for years, with many in 1855 accepting allotment of lands in Kansas in severalty.

 State Historic Sites:

-Cottonwood Ranch, Studley, Kansas – English-style home that was once a successful sheep ranch.
+Cottonwood Ranch, Studley, Kansas – An English-style home that was once a successful sheep ranch.

 Iowa and Sac & Fox Mission – Highland, Kansas – Housed in an 1845 Presbyterian Mission, the Kansas State Historic Site features the historic emigration of the Great Lakes Indians who were forced into Kansas in the 1800s.
 Located one mile north of U.S. 36 and two miles east of Highland, Kansas.

-Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument as well as the working offices for the governor and legislators.
-A dramatic array of art, architecture, and colorful Kansas history can be found within these walls and on the 20-acre site.
+Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument and the working offices for the governor and legislators.
+A dramatic array of art, architecture and colorful Kansas history can be found within these walls and on the 20-acre site.

 Pawnee Rock, Pawnee Rock, Kansas – Popular landmark along the Santa Fe Trail.